 Aegean Discovery Cruises

-After having been limited in movement for so long, it’s time to think about a small ship cruise in Aegean Sea where you’ll discover wide open skies, fresh sea breezes and some of the world’s top antiquities – just take a look at this “Ancient Greece for Kids” video and you’ll see what we mean.
-If travel restrictions don’t clear up this summer, the award-winning Peter Sommer Travels will run its popular family small ship adventures in summer 2021: Cruising the Carian Coast of Turkey – Family Tour and Cruising the Aegean: A Family Adventure.
-These small group yacht cruises – 14 guests maximum ages 6 and up — are led by two expert guides and your own captain, cook and two seamen.
-The caring and enthusiastic team engages all ages with mysteries of ancient Gods, tales of giants and monsters and amazing stories at archaeological sites.
-Sommer’s yachts also carry gear to snorkel, fish and canoe, keeping passengers busy or relaxed, as you please.
-Inquire now about availability as these small, exclusive trips sell out quickly.
-Read more about Peter Sommer Travels in our Family Cruise Guide.
+After having been limited in movement for so long, picture a small ship cruise in the Aegean Sea where you’ll discover the wide open skies and fresh sea breezes of Greece.
+The country is, of course, known for its role in antiquity – a hot topic in middle school – as this “Ancient Greece for Kids” video illustrates.
+When travel restrictions ease up for 2021, the award-winning Peter Sommer Travels will again run their popular family small ship adventures: Cruising the Carian Coast of Turkey – Family Tour and Cruising the Aegean: A Family Adventure.
+Check out the online brochure for these small group yacht cruises which are led by two expert guides and your own captain, cook and two seamen.

 Alaska Bucket List Trip